 Why a video game?

-For me, a digital artist, INKtober is all about getting back to analog media.
+INKtober is all about getting back to analog media.

-The point of this project is doing a video game by hand.
+I made a video game by hand.
 I wanted a satisfying personal project that mixes traditional & digital mediums.
 I also wanted to work with a team!